Class P4

 P4::api_level -> int

 Contains the API compatibility level desired.
-This is useful when writing scripts using Helix Server commands that do not yet support tagged output.
+This is useful when writing scripts using Helix Core Server commands that do not yet support tagged output.
 In these cases, upgrading to a later server that supports tagged output for the commands in question can break your script.
-Using this method allows you to lock your script to the output format of an older Helix Server release and facilitate seamless upgrades.
+Using this method allows you to lock your script to the output format of an older Helix Core Server release and facilitate seamless upgrades.
 Must be called before calling P4::connect().

 <?php